PolomskiBartlomiej/hibernate-timestamp/README.md

 # hibernate-timestamp

-* `@CreationTimestamp` - The property value will be set to the current VM date exactly once when saving the owning entity for the first time.
+* `@CreationTimestamp` - the property value will be set to the current VM date exactly once when saving the owning entity for the first time.
-* `@UpdateTimestamp` - The property value will be set to the current VM date whenever the owning entity is updated.
+* `@UpdateTimestamp` - the property value will be set to the current VM date whenever the owning entity is updated.

 Java 8 Date API is fully supported: